 - Adoption.
 Whether you are a birth mother choosing to give up your child or an adoptive parent involved in a private, state, step-child, grandchild, or any other kind of adoption, our attorneys will handle the matter with sensitivity and respect.

 - Domestic violence.
 If you and your children need protection from an abusive spouse or partner, our attorneys can help with protection orders and by providing resources to help you get out of the abusive situation.
+When it comes to domestic violence with child custody cases, the courts always look at what is in the best interest of the child.
+Domestic violence charges can result in restricted or supervised visitation, an order of protection, and modifications of your custody agreements altogether.
+Talk to one of our attorneys today to see how we can help you with your case.

 We invite you to get more information about these and other family law issues on our website and to contact us for assistance in achieving your legal goals.